OliveiraaJP/OliveiraaJP/README.md

 - ♂️ Pronouns: he/him

-- 🌱 I'm a Full-Stack Web Developer, i'm part of T5 at Driven Education.
+- 🌱 I'm a Full-Stack Web Developer

 - 📫 How to reach me *oliveirajpdev@gmail.com*